ysyk2021/the-mindset-of-creativity-cultivating-resilience-and-risk-taking/src/chapter-3-1.md

-Chapter 3: Strategies for Developing a Creative Mindset: Practicing Curiosity and Openness to New Ideas
+Practicing Curiosity and Openness to New Ideas
 =======================================================================================================

 In this chapter, we will explore strategies for developing a creative mindset, specifically practicing curiosity and openness to new ideas.